OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:25

-Their relatives in their settlements were to come in every seven days from time to time to be with them;
+Their relatives from their settlements would join them every seven days periodically;

 ---